woolfg/docker-container-autoupdater/README.md

    - Has Docker socket access for container management

 This architecture ensures that even if the public-facing trigger service is compromised, attackers cannot directly access Docker or your containers.
+In case you do not need webhooks, you can run the updater service as a standalone container and update images periodically.

 ## Quick Start